Scaling Transformation for Nonlocal Interactions: The conservation law for the scale-invariant interaction

 Thus apart from the infinitesimal parameter $\varepsilon _{\beta \gamma }$, the remaining tensor similar to Eq. (\ref{Tensor1}) becomes

-the constant $c$ is responsible for the quotient between the two constants $ \varepsilon _{\beta \gamma }$ and $\bar \varepsilon _{\mu \nu }$, which is assumed to be adjustable.
+the constant $w$ is responsible for the quotient between the two constants $ \varepsilon _{\beta \gamma }$ and $\varepsilon $, which is assumed to be adjustable.

-Now it is evident how the angular momentum Eq. (\ref{Tensor1}) varies correspondingly with the transformation.
-However, we might have neglected an important factor stated at the beginning of this section, $i.e.$ the inflation or shrinkage of a quantum particle needs the loss or injection of external energy.
-If the energy really works, it should also contribute to the second term in Eq. (\ref{FinalTensor}), i.e. $x^\beta \Im ^{\alpha \gamma }-x^\gamma \Im ^{\alpha \beta }$, via non-zero components $\Im ^{0i}$ .
-And thus the total angular momentum $M^{\alpha \beta }$ might be conservative due to this consideration.
-However, if we just observe (detect) the spin polarization, obviously the spin part $\frac{\partial \mathscr{L}}{ \partial \psi _{r,\,\alpha }}\frac 1{12}c\,\varepsilon ^{\beta \gamma }(\gamma _5)_{rs}$ would entail somewhat ''non-conservation'' between the total and its parts, even if we might have recognized the extra contribution from $x^i\Im ^{0j}-x^j\Im ^{0i}$.
-In this sense we conclude that the nonlocal interaction entails the new internal freedom and becomes the particle intrinsic local properties.
-Meanwhile it leads to the extrapolation of conventional spin angular-momentum.
+Now it is evident that the angular momentum Eq. (\ref{Tensor1}) varies correspondingly with the transformation.
+In this sense we conclude that the nonlocal interaction entails the new internal freedom and becomes the particle intrinsic local property.
+Meanwhile it brings about the extrapolation of conventional spin angular-momentum.
 To put it in other words, the particles with shape and those point-like seem to follow different conservation laws.
-For the extensive particles it is necessary to involve this correction term $\frac{\partial \mathscr{L}}{\partial \psi _{r,\,\alpha }}\frac 1{12}c\,\varepsilon ^{\beta \gamma }(\gamma _5)_{rs}$ in spin part and the new $\bar \Im ^{0i}$ contribution due to energy exchange in orbital part.
-Thus when an extended particle (like proton) is smashed we should not evaluate the polarizations of its initial state (of proton) and its final state (smashed shreds of proton) in the conventional way, since the initial state (proton) and the final states (smashed proton) all have their non-point size and thus the initial polarization should not be the sum of its final states (smashed proton).
-Regarding this different conservation law may help us alleviate the spin crisis appearing in the electron-nucleon polarized scattering experiment \cite {FWang1,FWang2,Leader,Ma,Ji12,Ji97A,Ji97B}.
+For the extensive particles it is necessary to involve this correction term $\frac{\partial \mathscr{L}}{\partial \psi _{r,\,\alpha }}\frac 1{12}w\,\varepsilon ^{\beta \gamma }(\gamma _5)_{rs}$ in spin part \cite{Explain}.
+Thus when an extended particle (like proton) is smashed we shall not evaluate the polarizations of its initial state and its final state (smashed shreds of proton) in conventional way, since the initial state (proton) and the final states (smashed proton) all have their non-point size and thus the initial polarization might not be the sum of its final states (smashed proton) [Fig.2].
+Regarding this different conservation law may help us alleviate the spin crisis appearing in the polarized electron-nucleon scattering experiment \cite {FWang1,FWang2,Leader,Ma,Ji12,Ji97A,Ji97B}.